PainsPerdus/gboi-rocket/doc/global_struct.doc.md

 ## Isaac

-Content of the struct "isaac" :
+Content of the struct "isaac_var" :

 | Label | Size | Description |
 | ----- | ---- | ----------- |